-2006: LB 968 decreased the assessment percentage for agricultural and horticultural land from 80 percent to 75 percent of actual value beginning January 1, 2007.
-For purposes of the Tax Equalization and Review Commission's statewide equalization of agricultural and horticultural land, the acceptable range for the level of value was changed to a range of 69 percent to 75 percent.
+2006: LB 968 decreased the assessment percentage for agricultural and horticultural land from 80% to 75% of actual value beginning January 1, 2007.
+For purposes of the Tax Equalization and Review Commission's statewide equalization of agricultural and horticultural land, the acceptable range for the level of value was changed to a range of 69% to 75%.